livebook-dev/livebook/docs/teams/oidc_groups.md

 # OIDC groups authorization

-Livebook Teams allows you to control access to your app servers and Livebook apps based on group membership in your OIDC identity provider (IdP).
+Livebook Teams allows you to control access to your Livebook [app servers](/docs/teams/teams_concepts.md#app-server) and Livebook apps based on group membership in your OIDC identity provider (IdP).
+This enables you to implement a Role-Based Access Control (RBAC) model for your Livebook deployment.

 ![](images/oidc_groups_auth.png)

 > #### Livebook version requirement {: .info}
-> Requires Livebook v0.16 or newer.
+> Requires Livebook v0.18 or newer.

 ## Overview

 OIDC groups authorization enables you to:

 - Restrict access to your Livebook apps and app servers based on group membership
+- Limit access to apps that belong to specific [app folders](app_folders.md) so groups of users only have access to what they're authorized to see
-- Integrate seamlessly with your existing OIDC SSO provider (Okta, Microsoft Entra, etc.)
+- Integrate seamlessly with your existing OIDC SSO provider (Okta, Microsoft Entra, Google etc.)

 ## Prerequisites